how to choose colors for a painting with harmony

 Analogous paint colors are next to each other on the color wheel.

-First - Select the main color of the focal point, according to our reasons for doing the painting.
+First - Select the main color of the focal point.
+The focal point is our reason for doing the painting.

 What do we want to convey in each painting.
 Do we want a happy painting or a sad painting, a bright or somber one, do we want nature's natural colors, etc. Select the main color accordingly.